Adult Simplified Passport Renewal in Canada: Step-by-Step Instructions

 How to Renew Your Canadian Passport (Simplified Process): Step-by-Step Guide

-- In person: Visit a Service Canada or passport office; expedited options are available for urgent needs.
+- In person: Visit a Service Canada Centre or passport office.
+You can also request urgent, express, or expedited processing if necessary.

 Online vs. In-Person Simplified Passport Renewal in Canada